JolanDUBOIS/sports-calendar/README.md

+To do:
-TODO - Stage for cups
+- TODO - Stage for cups
-TODO - Remove data that are X month old from database TODO - Tests
+- TODO - Remove data that are X month old from database
+- TODO - Tests
-TODO - Documentation
+- TODO - Documentation